 I help pianists prevent and recover from injuries by playing with healthy technique.

 The world of piano technique is a confusing patchwork of conflicting information.
-Professional pianists play in all kinds of eccentric, personal ways, and accomplished piano teachers often contradict one another in their recommendations.
+Professional pianists play in all kinds of eccentric ways and accomplished piano teachers often contradict one another.

-Many pianists and teachers get stuck in a certain way of doing things, whether or not their methods are the most effective.
+Many pianists and teachers get stuck in certain ways of doing things, whether or not their methods are the most effective.
 This problem is not new.

 Modern approaches to piano technique run into other problems:

 - Complicated, dogmatic systems that foster unmusical playing.

 - Technique focused entirely on the hand and forearm, neglecting to address the rest of the body.

 - Relaxation-based approaches that are fine for easy repertoire but useless in something like a Rachmaninoff etude.